DoubleCouponDay/Chunkus/README.md

 The C code contains a test suite (based on MUnit)

 # Deployment
-    build C code, then Rust code, then run `sudo docker build` on a Linux machine.

-    once the image is built, deploy it to your docker hub registration.
+    build C code, then Rust code, then run `sudo docker build` on a Linux machine. once the image is built, deploy it to your docker hub registration.

+# Operation
+    you can run the bot on your computer or inside a docker container.

+# Running on your computer
+    Set the VECTORIZER and TRAMPOLINE environment variables to the value of your discord bot's secret token.
+    This will allow trampoline to start the bots.

+# Running as a container
+    You will need to install OPENSSL 1.1.1

+    Fill in the blanks in the dockercompose.yml file and run it.

+    `sudo docker-compose up --build --detach`